 New monitors are always welcome!
-Experienced monitors will welcome you and help you master the monitoring, reporting, and safety procedures.
+Experienced monitors will welcome you and help you master monitoring, reporting, and safety procedures.

-Nature London’s Chimney Swift Monitoring Program is coordinated by Glenn Berry, Susan Berry, and a committee of eight other monitors.
+Nature London’s Chimney Swift Monitoring Program is coordinated by Glenn Berry, Susan Berry, and a committee of other monitors.
 The main point of contact is londonswifts@naturelondon.ca.

 Chimney Swifts